 The Integrated Children's Disability Service (ICDS) was created in September 2016 in response to the SEND reforms from the Children and Families Act 2014.
 ICDS brings together colleagues from education and social care to support children and young people with disabilities aged 0 to 25 years.

-- Assessment Team for Education, Health and Care Plans (EHCP)
+- Education, Health and Care Assessment Team (Pre 16)

 - Specialist Support Service

 - Short Breaks Assessment and Review Team

 - Children's Occupational Therapy Team